microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Remove-MgBetaIdentityUserFlowAttribute.md

 # Remove-MgBetaIdentityUserFlowAttribute

 ## SYNOPSIS
-Delete an identityUserFlowAttribute.
+Delete a custom identityUserFlowAttribute.
-Only custom user flow attributes can be deleted.
+This API is available in the following national cloud deployments.

 ## SYNTAX